 With 10 miles of the Hike and Bike Trail surrounding Lady Bird Lake and a plethora of water activities on the lake itself, downtown Austin’s Lady Bird Lake is a perfect destination for family outings.
 Take a stroll along the banks of the lake whether you prefer to cruise on two feet or two wheels, or, rent canoes, kayaks, or SUPs for a day on the water.

 Mount Bonnell is another longtime Austin favorite, which overlooks Lake Austin.
 A steep climb up concrete stairs, it’s a relatively short hike with an amazing reward at the top.
 Why not pack a picnic and head up late in the afternoon?
-(It’s a beautiful place to watch the sunset.)
-Insider’s tip, while you’re in the area, stop by Laguna Gloria, which is part of The Contemporary Austin.
-Its grounds are beautiful and feature an outdoor sculpture gallery, and neighboring Mayfield Park is home to incredible gardens and peacocks, both of which make for wonderful photo opportunities.
+It’s a beautiful place to watch the sunset!
+Insider tip: while you’re in the area, stop by Laguna Gloria, which is part of The Contemporary Austin.
+The beautiful grounds feature an outdoor sculpture gallery, and neighboring Mayfield Park is home to incredible gardens and peacocks, both of which make for wonderful photo opportunities.

 Courtesy of Lake Travis Zipline Adventure.

 West of Austin located on Lake Travis you’ll find Lake Travis Zipline Adventure, home to the longest and fastest zipline in Texas.
 After a heart racing tour zipping over Lake Travis, spend the rest of the day at the Zipline Adventure property playing lakeside, swimming on the private beach or relaxing in a hammock.

 Explore the Hill Country on Horseback